 The bars, as we have seen in my case, allow the accused attorneys to hold public offices within the state bars, even handling complaints against themselves while they are officers and they use state bar stationary to write exoneration letters and attack the victim.
-For example, Steven Krane while an officer of the Dept Anderson worked at, handled my complaints against his firm and wrote I was a failed dot com looking for someone to blame as I said earlier and even denied that Proskauer knew anything of my patents.
-So you again see that a smear campaign is launched against the victim by those violating their public offices, the accused, all on official state letterhead, which makes the victims feel hopeless, despite the veracity of their claims and then trying to get court or the police, they use their bar letters to further smear the victims.
+For example, Steven Krane while an officer of the Dept Anderson worked at, handled my complaints against his firm Proskauer and wrote I was a failed dot com looking for someone to blame as I said earlier and even denied that Proskauer knew anything of my patents, claiming to state officials that Rubenstein knew nothing and was being harassed too.
+All while he was an Officer of the Disciplinary Committee.
+Thus, you see, a smear campaign is launched against the victim by those violating their public offices, the accused acting in concealed conflicts as in my case, exonerating themselves on official state letterhead while thrashing the victim.
+Even when busted in conflict and violation of public office, ordered for investigation, they are able to evade prosecution and not even have to respond.

+The victims feel hopeless, often not seeing the conflicts blocking their due process, as the conflicts, like Krane’s and former Chief Judge Judith Kaye’s in my case are obviously concealed, the victim usually never knowing.
+This abuse, despite the veracity of the victims’ claims makes it further impossible for the victim to get court or police help, when these other agencies have exonerated the criminals while acting in conflict and they work together to suppress complaints against each other.
+Further, since the disciplinary departments are whitewashing attorney complaints for the prosecutors, when the victim turns to them, further abuse takes place and now you can see how the victimization is completed, Anderson showing how it flows together, wholly denying due process to the victims at every turn through a complex Obstruction of Justice.